SwonVIP/mcp-server-talk/demo/2 - PI/README.md

 ## Example Prompt

-"I want to add a new feature to my application using @DOC_HERE As a first step please list all existing PRs in my repo on Github SwonVIP/mcp-server-talk"
+"I want to build a carsharing app.
+As a first step please list all existing PRs in my repo on Github SwonVIP/mcp-server-talk and the create a PR for a "rent a car" component using the FluxJS framework @fluxjs.html
+Please follow Project Setup of the docs, I already installed it on my machine.
+After the setup please push the changes."